Feliz Navidad (song)

+In 2010, Feliciano's original recording was inducted into the Grammy Hall of Fame.

 Background and composition

-Feliciano says he recorded the song while feeling homesick at Christmas, missing his family in New York City and his extended family further afield as he sat in a studio in Los Angeles.
+Feliciano wrote "Feliz Navidad" while feeling homesick at Christmas, missing his family in New York City and his extended family further afield as he sat in a studio in Los Angeles.
 He remembered celebrating Christmas Eve with his brothers, eating traditional Puerto Rican foods, drinking rum, and going caroling.
-"It was expressing the joy that I felt on Christmas and the fact that I felt very lonely," he told NPR in December 2020.
+"It was expressing the joy that I felt on Christmas and the fact that I felt very lonely", he told NPR in December 2020.
 "I missed my family, I missed Christmas carols with them.
 I missed the whole Christmas scene."

+The song was recorded in 10 minutes at RCA Studios on Sunset Boulevard with producer, Rick Jarrard.
+"That's why it's the simplest song ever written.
+19 words to it", Feliciano told The New Yorker.
+"I wanted a song that belonged to the masses.
+If you know where your song is going to go, you don't have to fuck around with it too much.
+I used to say to myself, 'Joke 'em if they can't take a fuck!'"